kaleidos-ventures/taiga-blog/content/2021-01-26_whatsnewTaiga6.md

 ![Taiga6 overview](/images/2021-01-26_whatsnewTaiga6/taiga6.jpg)

 That's right, we, the Taiga team, felt we were at a crossroads.
 On one hand we had **a stable and sustainable open source business** that could evolve at a steady but calm pace.
 On the other hand, we felt **we should be doubling down on our agenda** towards a much better agile project management experience.
 The challenges were many, both technological and product driven.
-So fra, we have tackled just a few of them and **that's exactly what we're presting today as Taiga6**, our best release **ever** since Taiga 1.0.
+So far, we have tackled just a few of them and **that's exactly what we're presenting today as Taiga6**, our best release **ever** since Taiga 1.0.